10 September 2020

 On the other hand, we have experienced programmers who, not consciously I hope, torture programming adepts with their code reviews.
 Seniors tend to comment on bugs in a way that can really stress out the author of the changes.
 They can even add opinions that create confusion instead of helping.
 As a result, code review becomes something that people are afraid of, avoid or conduct it superficially.

 And I’m not making all this stuff up.
-I have come across all of this (and much worse) during my many years of a programming career.
+I have come across all of this (and much worse) during my many years of programming career.
 Therefore, in this article, I would like to share with you some tips and the best practices for code review that might convince your team members to trust you with reviewing code they wrote.

 1. Instead of giving orders, make suggestions